 Textured wall treatments add depth and define spaces.

 Incorporating different wall textures can define spaces.
 I love using wood paneling or textured wallpaper to add depth and separation.
+You can even create your own scrap wood wall art for a unique, rustic touch.

 Use Built-In Features